pehlivanian/PartitionSolvers/README.md

 # PartitionSolvers
 Utilities for investigation of combinatorial optimization problems arising in common spatial scan statistics formulations, also related to notions of consecutive submodularity, convex optimization.
-See \bibitem{PN} Charles A. Pehlivanian, Daniel B. Neill, {\em Efficient Optimization of Partition Scan Statistics via the Consecutive Partitions Property}, preprint, 2021
+See Charles A. Pehlivanian, Daniel B. Neill, **Efficient Optimization of Partition Scan Statistics via the Consecutive Partitions Property**, preprint, 2021

 ### Requirements:
 - cmake